paymentassist/paymentassist-csharp/README.md

 Note that it is not recommended to hard-code your API credentials like in the above example, this is just for illustration purposes.

 After this, you can being to make the requests against the API via the static methods provided.
 Most requests take a single data class parameter and return a single response object.
-A nullable request field generally indicates that it is optional.
+Nullable fields are generally optional.

 In the case of failure, the SDK will throw an error.
 Where the API refuses a request, or where there was an internal API error (e.g. any 4xx or 5xx response code), a `HttpRequestException` will be thrown.
 If you pass invalid request parameters, an `ArgumentException` will be thrown.
 Where the SDK encounters some irrecoverable error, an `InvalidOperationException` exception is thrown.
 Other exceptions are also possible, although the SDK does not intentionally throw these.